Vegan food near me: Your guide to the vegan restaurants in Las Vegas

 Daikon Vegan Sushi & More

-Daikon Vegan Sushi & More is located just outside Summerlin and is an Asian fusion fast-food spot.
+Daikon Vegan Sushi & More is located just outside Summerlin and is an Asian fusion spot.
 They serve vegan sushi rolls, main courses like tonkatsu, and dessert.
 They also have fresh juices and smoothies.

 Garden Grill